 While the athleticism will impress you, the Egyptian Mau’s intelligence and temperament make the breed an instant hit around the home.
 They’re intensely loyal to their family, picking one person as their closest companion.
 Though aloof with strange people and pets, they aren’t aggressive, and over time, they’ll become good friends with anyone who earns their trust.

 Expect tons of shoulder-riding, playtime, and cuddles from this loving cat.
-And with the Mau’s receptivity to training, owners have more opportunities to bond with and enjoy their pets through leash training, teaching commands and tricks, and playing with puzzle toys.
+With the Mau’s receptivity to training, owners have more opportunities to bond with and enjoy their pets through leash training, teaching commands and tricks, and playing with puzzle toys.

 Egyptian Mau Size and Growth Chart